quantiacs/documentation/en/source/reference/operators.md

 <td>
 <pre lang="python">
-def ts_max(df, window=10):
+def ts_max(df, window=20):
     """
-    Wrapper function to estimate rolling min.
+    Computes the maximum on a rolling basis.
-    :param df: a pandas DataFrame.
+    :param df: a pandas.DataFrame.
     :param window: the rolling window.
-    :return: a pandas DataFrame with the time-series max over the past 'window' days.
+    :return: a pandas DataFrame with the maximum over the past 'window' days.
     """
     return df.rolling(window).max()
 </pre>